 5.25.1 Description

 This use case describes the scenario of the wearable device communication.
-The wearable devices can communication the network through the smart phone when the wearable devices are near to a smart phone.
-The wearable devices can directly communicate with the network when the wearable devices aren’t near the smart phone.
+The wearable devices can communication the network through the smart phone when the wearable devices are within the short communication range of a smart phone.
+The wearable devices can directly communicate with the network when the wearable devices are outside the short communication range of the smart phone.
 The wearable device should have a subscription associated to its own subscriber’s identity (e.g. IMSI).

 5.25.2 Pre-Conditions

 John has a smart watch and a smart phone.
 Each device has a subscription associated to its own subscriber’s identity (e.g. IMSI).
 Each device can independently communicate with network.
-Compared to the smart phone, the smart watch has smaller shape, lower power capacity and lower BB&RF capability.
+Compared to the smart phone, the smart watch may have smaller shape, lower power capacity and lower BB&RF capability.

 5.25.3 Service Flows

-When the smart watch is nearby the smart phone (e.g., less than [TBD]m), the smart watch is aware of that it’s in the coverage of the smart phone.
-When the smart watch is not nearby the smart phone (e.g., larger than [TBD]m), the smart watch is aware of that it’s not in the coverage of the smart phone.
+When the smart watch is within the short communication range of the smart phone, the smart watch is aware of that it’s in the coverage of the smart phone.
+When the smart watch is outside the short communication range of the smart phone, the smart watch is aware of that it’s not in the coverage of the smart phone.